Gavin McGough

 -

-The departure of the Sundance Film Festival earlier this year, after over four decades in Park City, left a hole in the community’s economy – and identity.
+The departure of the Sundance Film Festival earlier this year, after over four decades in Park City, left a space in the community’s economy – and identity.
 But local arts leaders say they have the path forward.

 -